1989:

 2006:

-Disney opens an English-language production of The Lion King in Shanghai, China at Shanghai's Grand Theatre.
+King in Shanghai, China at Shanghai's Grand Theatre.

 1867:

 Socialite, philanthropist, and activist Margaret Tobin Brown is born in Hannibal, Missouri.
-Later referred to as Maggie (and Molly) Brown, she will become famous as one of the surviviors of the RMS Titanic sinking.
-The riverboat at Disneyland Paris (which runs on the Rivers Of the Far-West) is named the Molly Brown!
+Later referred to as Maggie (and Molly) Brown, she became famous as one of the surviviors of the

 1993: